 7 G's The Promises of God Godly Attitude Guidance God promises His guidance to those who submit themselves to His lordship and follow Him.
-Enabled by God, I have decided that I need God's guidance in every aspect of my life and will live as His follower.
+I have decided that I need God's guidance in every aspect of my life and will live as His follower.
 Growth God promises to train and transform earnest disciples of God's righteous life.
-Enabled by God, I have decided that I will live as a disciple, striving to become more like Jesus in every area of my life.
+I have decided that I will live as a disciple, striving to become more like Jesus in every area of my life.
 Grace God promises His forgiveness to those who repent and live as His ambassadors in the world.
-Enabled by God, I have decided that I will receive God's grace for my life and live as His ambassador of reconciliation in the world.
+I have decided that I will receive God's grace for my life and live as His ambassador of reconciliation in the world.
 Good Stewardship God promises His provision to those who depend on Him and steward life wisely.
-Enabled by God, I have decided that life is a gift of time, talents and treasure that I will gratefully steward as God leads.
+I have decided that life is a gift of time, talents and treasure that I will gratefully steward as God leads.
 Glorification God promises to glorify himself through reverent worshippers who serve His purposes!
-Enabled by God, I have decided to live as a worshipper and glorify God in every aspect of my life.
+I have decided to live as a worshipper and glorify God in every aspect of my life.
 Gifts God promises His empowerment and protection to those who surrender to Him and serve through His strength.
-Enabled by God, I have decided to live every day as an empowered servant, allowing God to express His love through me.
+I have decided to live every day as an empowered servant, allowing God to express His love through me.
 Group God promises His love, peace and presence to members of His family.
-Enabled by God, I have decided to live in covenant community as a member of God's family and welcome in all who desire to join.
+I have decided to live in covenant community as a member of God's family and welcome in all who desire to join.

-Guidance -

-Growth -
+Guidance - Growth -